Aidar5/nattoeng/docs/source/book/additional_info/naming_conventions/underscore_names.rst

     __file__ example2.py
     /home/vagrant/repos/tests/example2.py

 Python also denotes special methods in this way.
-These techniques are called when using Python functions and operators and allow for implementation of a certain functionality.
+These methods are called when using Python functions and operators and allow for implementation of a certain functionality.

 As a rule, such methods need not be called directly.
 But for example, when creating your own class it may be necessary to describe such method in order to make object support some operations in Python.